isomerpages/moe-punggolsec/_academic-subjects/Physical Education Programme.md

 Our Annual School Cross Country, traditionally held in Punggol Waterway, is an event that aims to provide an opportunity for students, staff and parents to practise healthy living.
 Through the leisure fun run and friendly competition, it also fosters friendships and creates memories for all.
-For participants who are more competitive, there is also a category for them and prizes to be won.
+For more competitive participants, there is also a category for them and prizes to be won.
 Regardless of ability, this is another platform for character building and for students to exhibit resilience.

 <figure>